 You can also use dried beans but make sure to adjust the cooking time.
 Feel free to swap the beans for another type but I picked cannellini beans because they get ultra-creamy.

 Now for the roasted garlic vinaigrette.
 Slowly heat oil with crushed garlic cloves over medium heat and cook the garlic until golden brown.
 This is the shortcut way to roast garlic but you can use the oven as well.

 If you want to use the oven, cut the top off of a whole garlic head.
 Drizzle it with 1 tablespoon of oil, then wrap it up in aluminum foil.
 Roast the garlic at 400 degrees for 25-30 minutes or until softened.
 Then, squeeze out the garlic cloves, reserving the remaining for another time.

 Blend the ingredients for the garlic vinaigrette including the oil used for cooking the garlic.
 Season the dressing with salt and pepper and let it cool completely.
 You can also make the dressing up to 3 days in advance.

 Toast the bread for croutons and shred the fresh kale and Brussels sprouts.
 Toss the greens with the vinaigrette, reserving extra dressing for serving.

-This roasted honey squash with garlic vinaigrette is what I call, the ultimate side dish.
+This roasted honeynut squash with garlic vinaigrette is what I call, the ultimate side dish.
 The squash itself is incredibly sweet and plays well with salty feta, bitter greens, and savory dressing.
-Meanwhile, the creamy beans add heartiness and the croutons add the crunchy texture.
+Meanwhile, the creamy beans add heartiness and the croutons add a crunchy texture.
 Now I must make this dish as many times as possible while honey squash is still available!